zBlasius/Sunway/README.md

 ## Running the Tests
 To execute the test suite and verify the project's functionality, follow these steps:

-1.Navigate to the MainProject.Tests directory:
+1. Navigate to the MainProject.Tests directory:

     cd MainProject.Tests

-2.Run the tests using the following command:
+2. Run the tests using the following command:

     dotnet test